DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 # React Chart - Animation

-The Chart can animate series elements at the beginning of the lifetime using [Animation](../reference/animation.md) plugin.
+The Chart can animate series elements at the beginning of the lifetime with the [Animation](../reference/animation.md) plugin.

 ## Basic Setup

-Add the `Animation` plugin to animate series.
-It has `settings` property to customize series elements animation in the chart.
-The following example demonstrates this possibility:
+Add the `Animation` plugin to the Chart to animate series elements.
+You can use the `settings` property to configure animation serttings.
+The following example:

 .embedded-demo({ "path": "chart-basic/animation", "showThemeSelector": true })